LaneBoyy/TeslaGeek/README.md

 # TeslaGeek
 My project for my dude Elon.
 It's my first  AndroidStudio project.
 I created this project without knowledge of the language and programming.
 In the following projects, I begin training.
+In the future, I will bring this application to mind :)